If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 - The exploit (if any) is tested before and after the update.
 It must be reproducable before,

 If everything has passed, QA approval of the update is given.

 The security team gives approval to release the update (honoring disclosure timelines).

-Automated mechanisms then post update notices to mailinglists, to Novell Customer Center, and also to the update notices index page.
+Automated mechanisms then post update notices to mailinglists, to SUSE Customer Center, and also to the update notices index page.